ibm-cloud-docs/storage-scale/data-transfer.md

 ## IBM Spectrum LSF Data Manager
 {: #lsf-data-manager}

-When large amounts of data are required to complete computations, LSF Data Manager enables your applications to access the data they require to complete computations, unhindered by the location of the data for the concerned application.
+When large amount of data are required to complete computations, LSF Data Manager enables your applications to access the data they require to complete computations, unhindered by the location of the data for the concerned application.
 LSF Data Manager solves the problem of data locality by staging required data files as closely as possible to your applications.
 You can stage input data from an external source repository to the cluster execution hosts and stage output data asynchronously to an external destination repository after job completion.

 Every LSF cluster that shares a staging area also communicates with the same LSF data manager instance.
 The clusters query the data manager for the availability of data files.